xpack/logger-ts/README.md

 ## A generic console logger class

-This project provides a TypeScript Node.js ES6 module with a re-entrant console logger suitable for REPL use cases.
+This project provides a TypeScript Node.js CommonJS/ES6 module with a re-entrant console logger suitable for REPL/server/multi-instance use cases.

 The open source project is hosted on GitHub as [xpack/logger-ts](https://github.com/xpack/logger-ts/).